yashauti1/ToDoList/README.md

 🤝 Contribution and feedback
-Want to improve this project?
+Want to improve this project by adding date selction for the task by implementing calender and also feature like notification,reapet task etc etc ?
 Feel free to contribute!

 Fork the repository.
 Create a new branch (feature-branch).